MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 ms.custom: UpdateFrequency.5, intro-deployment, engagement-fy23
 ---

-# Deploy and manage Azure Local instances in VMM
+# Deploy and manage Azure Stack HCI clusters in VMM

-This article provides information about how to set up an Azure Local instance in System Center Virtual Machine Manager (VMM).
-You can deploy an Azure Local instance by provisioning from bare-metal servers or by adding existing hosts.
+This article provides information about how to set up an Azure Stack HCI cluster in System Center Virtual Machine Manager (VMM).
+You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers or by adding existing hosts.
 [Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI.

 ::: moniker range="sc-vmm-2022"